googlecreativelab/aiexperiments-giorgio-cam/README.md

-Giorgio Cam let's you use your camera to make music.
-It relies on a combination of [Google Cloud Vision API](https://cloud.google.com/vision/) and [MaryTTS](https://github.com/marytts/marytts).
+Giorgio Cam combines [Google Cloud Vision API](https://cloud.google.com/vision/) and [MaryTTS](https://github.com/marytts/marytts) to let you make music with your camera.

 This is not an official Google product.